cjtu/spirl/_build/02_git/02/02_remotes-github.md

 ![add README](../../images/add_readme.png)

 You will be given a text field to add a README to your project.
 GitHub auto-formats your README based on the rules of a simple text *mark-up* language contrarily named **MarkDown** (with file extension `.md`).
-Fun fact: this whole text is written primarily in MarkDown and all the facny formatting are just a few simple characters in an otherwise plain text document.
+Fun fact: this whole text is written primarily in MarkDown and all the fancy formatting are just a few simple characters in an otherwise plain text document.
 Markdown is pretty easy to pick up, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a great cheatsheet with all you need to know.

 ![readme text](../../images/readme_text.png)